-14. How does Equity Plan Data Verification relate to ISS Governance QualityScore Data Verification or the S&P 500 Draft Review processes?
+14. How does Equity Plan Data Verification relate to the ISS QualityScore Data Verification process?

-All three of these initiatives are designed to improve the quality of information ultimately provided to ISS' institutional investor clients.
-Equity Plan Data Verification is separate and distinct from either of those two processes.
+These two initiatives are designed to improve the quality of information ultimately provided to ISS' institutional investor clients.
+Equity Plan Data Verification is separate and distinct from the QualityScore Data Verification.

-Participation in either the S&P 500 Draft Review process or the ISS Governance QualityScore Data Verification process will not take the place of the Equity Plan Data Verification process, and vice versa.
+Participation in the ISS QualityScore Data Verification process will not take the place of the Equity Plan Data Verification process, and vice versa.
 For more information on ISS Governance QualityScore Data Verification, consult the ISS Governance QualityScore Manual.
-For more information on the S&P 500 Draft Review process, consult the ISS Draft Review Process for U.S. Issuers.